The Customer Experience Implications of Food Delivery Apps

 You could rely on a combination of the consumer side reviews in the delivery app and TripAdvisor reviews of the restaurant.
 However, due to the small sample size (few feel the need to post public reviews) and difficulty managing the data across multiple locations, this is not a very reliable method and could lead to poor decisions being made.

 There are lots of ways to capture feedback in a restaurant and we have previously outlined 5 of the best here.
-Delivery will be a little more challenging but whatever channel you choose it would be best if the data from both sources flow into the same dashboard (please get in touch if you need help with this).
+Delivery is a little more challenging but our clients are seeing good engagement using a survey bot over popular messaging apps like Facebook Messenger. (please get in touch if you need help with this).

 An added benefit of capturing feedback from delivery customers is it gives you an opportunity to capture marketing emails and permissions.
 Delivery apps do not identify who the customer is so you have no idea if order 12345 is from a new customer or your oldest and most loyal customer.
 Once you have their details you can then attempt to convert them to your own app/delivery service or entice them to visit your premises next time, thereby reducing the revenue lost to commissions in the future.